-Fort Myer Historic District and Arlington House Historic District: Assessment of Potential Effect
+Fort Myer Historic District: Assessment of Adverse Effects

-By applying the criteria of adverse effects (36 C.F.R. § 800.5[a][1]), ANMC has determined that the proposed undertaking-the removal of the bronze elements of the ANC Confederate Memorial-will result in no adverse effects on the characteristics that qualify the Fort Myer Historic District, the Arlington House Historic District, and the Arlington House Cultural Landscape for listing in the National Register of Historic Places.
+By applying the criteria of adverse effects (36 C.F.R. § 800.5[a][1]), ANMC has determined that the undertaking-the removal of the bronze elements of the ANC Confederate Memorial-will result in no adverse effects on the characteristics that qualify the Fort Myer Historic District for listing in the National Register of Historic Places (NRHP).

-An adverse effect is found when an undertaking may alter, directly or indirectly, any of the characteristics of a historic property that qualify it for inclusion in the National Register in a manner that would diminish the integrity of the property's location, design, setting, materials, workmanship, feeling, or association.
+An adverse effect is found when an undertaking may alter, directly or indirectly, any of the characteristics of a historic property that qualify it for inclusion in the NRHP in a manner that would diminish the integrity of the property's location, design, setting, materials, workmanship, feeling, or association.

-The proposed removal will directly affect neither the Fort Myer Historic District nor the Arlington House Historic District.
-The proposed undertaking may have temporary impacts to traffic patterns during the staging and transportation phases of the proposed undertaking.
+The proposed removal will not directly affect the Fort Myer Historic District.
+The undertaking may have temporary impacts to traffic patterns during the staging and transportation phases of the undertaking.
 No long-term impacts to land use, public access, or traffic patterns are anticipated.
 In addition, all staging and laydown areas will be within the Arlington National Cemetery Historic District.

-There will be no viewshed changes to the Arlington House Historic District nor the Fort Myer Historic District.
-The Confederate Memorial and the proposed project area is either not visible or partially obscured from within these historic districts.
+There will be no viewshed changes to the Fort Myer Historic District.
+The Confederate Memorial and the proposed project area is not visible from the historic district.
+At the Fort Myer property line, views of the memorial are partially obscured by Fort Myer fencing, the ANC boundary wall, and trees and plantings on both sides of the boundary.